snowkylin/data-mining-pku/README.md

 #### Suggestions (new)

 - The dataset is quite large.
 You may select **part of them** that you are interested in.
+For example, all books written by Charles Dickens, all fairy tale books or all books that is written in 18th century.
+For amazon review data, you can just select the type of reviews that you are interested in.
 - **(bonus point)** You will get more score by applying your algorithm to other dataset (such as Amazon review data).
 - **(bonus point)** You can see sentences as "baskets" as the slide says.
 However, I suggest you to try some different ways (and you will get more score), such as:
     - See paragraphs as baskets